lioarce01/create-node-hex/README.md

 # Node Hex Boilerplate

-A powerful boilerplate for quickly setting up RESTful APIs using Node.js, Express, Prisma ORM, and TypeScript.
+A powerful boilerplate for quickly setting up RESTful APIs using Node.js, Fastify, Prisma ORM, and TypeScript.
 This project adheres to clean architecture, clean code principles, and SOLID design principles.

 ## Features